apache/cloudstack-documentation/source/installguide/encryption.rst

 com.cloud.utils.crypt.EncryptionSecretKeySender, which relays the key to the Management Server over a known port.

+Needs some more information about actual usage. web seems to be broken.
+File works but how and where to store?
+When is it needed?

 The encryption type, database secret key, and Management Server secret key are set during CloudStack installation.
 They are all parameters to the CloudStack database setup script (cloudstack-setup-databases).
 The